-Please donate water to scorched and drought-ravaged parts in Australia
+How to help: Please donate water to scorched and drought-ravaged parts in Australia.

-Many people who have hastily evacuated from their homes in NSW and Victoria end up with a lack of drinking water in the continuous heat.
+Many people who have hastily evacuated from their homes end up lacking drinking water in the continuous heat.

-Water will be donated to local Registered Charities and Rural Fire Services who will distribute it to the neediest.
+Product donations will be donated to local Registered Charities who will distribute it to the neediest.

 Ways to get involved: